 The importance of a vibrant, people-centred waterfront has led the Town, with the help of MacNaughton Hermsen Britton Clarkson Planning Limited (MHBC), to develop a bold, inspiring vision for its future.
 The Waterfront Master Plan combines background research, best practices from other successful waterfronts, and a broad public consultation to create a place where residents and visitors can enjoy and interact with the water and each other.
-The Master Plan guides the long-term enhancement of the waterfront and ensure that future investment and development is working to create a cohesive whole.
+The Master Plan guides the long-term enhancement of the waterfront and ensure that future investment and development is working to create a create a cohesive waterfront that provides recreational and commercial opportunities and access points that together support local residents and local economy.